 Our world is increasingly digital and mobile.
 An estimated 5.1bn people own a mobile, and sophisticated smartphones account for 60% of these mobile connections.
 By 2025 this share will increase to 79% — with the increase in total phone ownership this equates to 4.5bn people worldwide using smartphones.

-Capitalizing on this growing ubiquity, operators have united with developers and handset manufacturers to create Rich Communication Services (or RCS), a new global messaging standard.
-The result is a content-rich format that has steadily grown to encompass a suite of Business-to-Consumer tools, as stakeholders come to recognize the importance of mobile to the brand-customer relationship.
+Capitalising on this growing ubiquity, operators have united with developers and handset manufacturers to create Rich Communication Services (or RCS), a new global messaging standard.
+The result is a content-rich format that has steadily grown to encompass a suite of Business-to-Consumer tools, as stakeholders come to recognise the importance of mobile to the brand-customer relationship.
 RCS messaging is a complete upgrade to SMS messaging that includes more engaging content, better functionality, and improved feedback and data.

 Such an offering couldn’t be more critical at this time.
 A study by the GSM Association found that while 69% of people consider SMS to be a convenient way to receive updates from a company, 61% wished it had more functionality.
 SMS comes built-in to the phone, unlike messaging apps that need to be downloaded, but it lacks their flexibility and sophistication.